Entropy dimension for Deterministic Walks in Random Sceneries: Introduction

 In our DWRS models, the unit circle of the base is divided into two subintervals of the same length.
 If after a rotation, a base point lies in the first interval, it will walk forward along its scenery and walk backward otherwise.
 Due to the construction, at time $n$, the point can only walk $o(n)$ distance away from the starting point along the orbit of the scenery system, hence the entropy should be zero.
 The scenery supplies the ``randomness'' for this skew-product system and the base controls the growth rate of the complexity.
 By choosing suitable irrational rotation number $\alpha$ of the base, we will show that our DWRS model has intermediate growth rate.
 More precisely, for any $\tau\in[0,1]$, there exists $\alpha$ such that the skew-product system has the upper entropy dimension $\tau$.

 We should notice that there are several ways to give the definitions of entropy dimensions.
 In this paper, we proceed with those appeared in \cite{ADP,DHP1,DHP2,DP} via entropy generating sequences.
 Due to the choice of taking $\limsup$ or $\liminf$ in the definitions of entropy dimensions, we have upper entropy dimensions and lower entropy dimensions.
-The upper and the lower entropy dimensions do not coincide in many systems.
+It is shown in \cite{DHP1,DHP2} that both of them are isomorphism invariants.
+However it is not hard to construct non-isomorphic systems of the same upper entropy dimension.
+In most of constructive examples we can increase upper dimension by adding more independencies and also decrease lower dimension by adding more repetitions.
+In fact making the upper and lower dimensions agree demands more careful choices of parameters at the successive steps (\cite{FP,DP,DHP2}).
+We remark that this is unlike computing the entropy of a system, which can never increase in longer blocks(names).
 When we consider factor maps between systems, the so called localization theory in dynamics or the u.d. property, the upper entropy dimension appears to carry more meaning (\cite{DHP1,DHP2}).
 Hence in this paper, when we talk about entropy dimension, it refers to the upper entropy dimension.

 The paper is organized as follows.
 In section 2, we will give the definitions of entropy dimensions via entropy generating sequences in both topological settings and measure-theoretic settings.
 Together with a brief review on the best approximation and continued fraction expansion of irrationals, we will also introduce the construction and some preliminaries of the DWRS models.
 In section 3, we will discuss some recurrence properties of the irrational rotation and in section 4 and 5, we will show the existence of any given topological and metric entropy dimensions by choosing the rotations properly.